hybridgroup/gitnesse-example-rails/README.md

 gitnesse-example-rails
 ======================

-Example of using gitnesse in a Rails app
+Example of using gitnesse in a Rails app.
+For more info on Gitnesse, check out [gitnesse.com](http://gitnesse.com)